paramraghavan/123ofaws/datalake/datalake.md

 - Help you turn data into meaningful insights.
 Harness the power of purpose-built analytic services for a wide range of use cases, such as interactive analysis, data processing using Apache Spark and Apache Hadoop, data warehousing, real-time analytics, operational analytics, dashboards, and visualizations.
 - Amazon EMR and data lakes, businesses have begun realizing the power of data lakes.
 Businesses can place data within a data lake and use their choice of open source distributed processing frameworks, such as those supported by Amazon EMR.
 Apache Hadoop and Spark are both supported by Amazon EMR, which has the ability to help businesses easily, quickly, and cost-effectively implement data processing solutions based on Amazon S3 data lakes.

+## Data lake preparation
+*Data scientists spend 60% of their time cleaning and organizing data and 19% collecting data sets.* Data preparation is a huge undertaking.
+There are no easy answers when it comes to cleaning, transforming, and collecting data for your data lake.
+However, there are services that can automate many of these time-consuming processes.

+Setting up and managing data lakes today can involve a lot of manual, complicated, and time-consuming tasks.
+This work includes loading the data, monitoring the data flows, setting up partitions for the data, and tuning encryption.
+You may also need to reorganize data, deduplicate it, match linked records, and audit data over time.